Neutron-capture elements record the ordered chemical evolution of the disc over time: Discussion

 Recent work has set out to interpret the chemical evolution of the Galaxy by either studying the ratio of elemental abundances in stars whose element genesis are well constrained (\citealp[e.g.,][]{Weinberg2019, Griffith2021,Griffith2021_galah}), or by invoking multi-zone GCE models (\citealp[e.g.][]{Johnson2021}).
 In more detail, \citet[][]{Weinberg2019} showed that by studying the ratio of elemental abundances in different Galactic components with respect to [Mg/H] instead of the usual [Fe/H], a deeper insight into the chemical evolution of the Galactic disc could be reached, and suggested that the chemical compositions of the high- and low-$\alpha$ sequences observed in the MW are independent of spatial location.
 Following this study, \citet[][]{Griffith2021} showed that this result could be expanded, to a lesser extent, when comparing the chemical compositions of high- and low-alpha sequences in the Galactic bulge.
 However, the authors also suggested that the differences in the chemical compositions of bulge and disc populations could be linked to a small, yet noticeable, variation in the exponent of a power-law IMF of the Galaxy (on the order of $\lesssim$0.3).
 Along those lines, the results presented in \citet[][]{Johnson2021} revealed that, under the framework of a hybrid multi-zone GCE model that accounts for stellar migration (informed by cosmological simulations) and a universal IMF, the characteristic $\alpha$-bimodality observed in the MW disc could not be reproduced; the authors suggested that more dramatic evolutionary pathways are required.
+Conversely, results from cosmological simulations seem to arrive to the $\alpha$-bimodality under a universal Chabrier IMF \citep[][]{Grand2018}.

 Given that in our simple modelling framework we can describe the abundance data, the next natural step is to ask what other models can describe these data.
 We anticipate that simultaneous fitting of many elements over time using flexible multi-zone GCE models, that allow for particular parameters in the model to be fixed/free \citep[e.g.,][]{Philcox2019}, will be a very promising avenue for future exploration.